PyxelM/alucinara/content/lore/histories/morellic-history.md

 #### Geography
 There were two lakes that divided the north of [Tseiréph](lore/locations/tseireph.md) from the south, a larger lake to the west and a smaller to the east.

 The Western lake, known as Eséribh, was home to the native Kastéirra race of minikin.
-The Kastéirra were divided into 3 main tribes, the Néth to the south, Velánaį to the north, and Kîrlégh in the southeastern inner corner of the lake.
+The Kastéirra were divided into 3 main tribes, the Néth to the south, Veláni to the north, and Kîrlégh in the southeastern inner corner of the lake.

 The Eastern Lake, known as Anghôlï, was home to the Urűnnu race of minikin.
 The Urűnnu was made up of the Káuneph to the south and the Hanyârï to the north - a group the Lantâna had already met.
 ### Dispersion into Nearby areas